dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 ## Access a secret

-The [ASP.NET Core Configuration API](xref:fundamentals/configuration/index) provides access to Secret Manager secrets.
+The [Configuration API](xref:fundamentals/configuration/index) provides access to Secret Manager secrets.

 The user secrets configuration source is automatically added in development mode when the project calls <xref:Microsoft.Extensions.Hosting.Host.CreateDefaultBuilder%2A> to initialize a new instance of the host with preconfigured defaults. `CreateDefaultBuilder` calls <xref:Microsoft.Extensions.Configuration.UserSecretsConfigurationExtensions.AddUserSecrets%2A> when the <xref:Microsoft.Extensions.Hosting.IHostEnvironment.EnvironmentName> is <xref:Microsoft.Extensions.Hosting.EnvironmentName.Development>: